UV Index in Maine (ME)

 Seasonal UV Patterns in Maine

-Maine's UV index follows a seasonal pattern, with the lowest levels in December and January and the highest in July.
+Maine's UV index follows a seasonal pattern, with the lowest levels in January (UV 1) and the highest in July (UV 7.4).
+The seasonal swing of 6.4 UV points means sun protection needs change significantly throughout the year.
 Here are the state-average UV levels by month:

 Summer UV in Maine reaches High levels, requiring regular sunscreen use and protective clothing for extended outdoor activities.